Robotic Sorting Systems: Robot Management and Layout Design Optimization: Literature Review

-In addition to sortation systems, there are a sufficient number of studies on RMFS system in modern order picking process, which also consider the multi-robot management problem.
-An important operational metric of order picking is the proportion of effective working time for workers, and thus, related studies often utilize queuing network models to characterize the uncertainty in RMFS. \cite{LAMBALLAIS2017976} proposed a SOQN model and provided insights into how performance is affected by factors such as the length-to-width ratio, workstation locations, number of robots.
-This modeling approach effectively captures the system bottleneck associated with robot blocking at workstations, which is validated through simulation.
-This modeling approach has proven instrumental in addressing challenges related to battery recovery, robot assignment, inventory allocation, and multi-deep layout \citep{ZOU2018733,ROY2019119,Tim2020,Peng2022}.
-Certain studies have relaxed the constraint on the number of robots, depending on the focus of their research (open queuing network: \citealp{yuan7820133}, closed queuing network: \citealp{nigam2014analysis,ROY2019119}).
-However, some researchers have recognized the limitations of queuing models in capturing the impact of aisle design on system throughput, and have chosen to address the problem from the perspective of MAPF problem in their studies. \cite{wagner6095022} proposed a novel M* algorithm that allowed for the planning of a larger number of robot trajectories compared to the original A* algorithm.
-However, they faced challenges due to significant memory requirements and time complexity, and could not guarantee a solution.
-Some researchers designed priority-based algorithms and integrated task assignment to reduce waiting time \citep{nguyen2019generalized,Liu2019path}, sacrificing algorithm optimality in exchange for stability and computational efficiency. \cite{Li_Tinka2021} introduced an RHCR algorithm framework to tackle the windowed MAPF problem, providing an efficient solution for managing newly arrived orders in warehouse operations.
-The algorithm demonstrates scalability up to 1,000 agents and yields high-throughput solutions.
-However, despite their effectiveness, MAPF-based studies have encountered challenges in deriving a closed-form expression for throughput estimation, a critical element for robust system configurations.
-In summary, there are few studies on RMFS that comprehensively address both operational robot management problems and strategic warehouse design, with considering their interplay.
-We aim for the findings and framework of this study not only to be applicable to the RSS system, but also to be extendable to these multi-robot systems in future studies.
+Some researchers recognized the limitations of queuing models in capturing the impact of aisle layout design on multi-robot systems and chose to address the traffic issues by modeling them as MAPF problems. \cite{wagner6095022} proposed a novel M* algorithm that allowed for the planning of a larger number of robot trajectories.
+However, they faced challenges due to significant memory requirements and time complexity, and could not guarantee a feasible solution.
+Some researchers designed priority-based algorithms and integrated them with task assignment to reduce waiting time \citep{nguyen2019generalized,Liu2019path}, sacrificing optimality for improved stability and computational efficiency. \cite{Li_Tinka2021} introduced an RHCR algorithm framework to tackle the windowed MAPF problem, providing an efficient solution for managing newly arrived orders in warehouse operations.
+However, despite their effectiveness, MAPF-based studies have faced challenges in deriving a closed-form expression for throughput estimation, which is crucial for creating reliable and efficient system configurations.
+Consequently, few studies on multi-robot systems comprehensively address both operational robot management and strategic layout design while considering their interplay.

+In summary, existing research on RSS systems lacks sufficient focus on robot traffic management and overall system costs.
+This study addresses these gaps by first developing a dedicated robot traffic management method for RSS at the operational level.
+Building upon this method, we establish an optimal layout and configuration design model aimed at minimizing overall system costs in the long run, thus enhancing the applicability of the findings to real-world logistics operations.